Skip to content

 Short description

 In most situations, you must wait for your CloudFormation stack to time out.
-The timeout length varies, and is based on the individual resource stabilization requirements that CloudFormation waits for to reach the desired state.
+The timeout length is based on the individual resource stabilization requirements that CloudFormation waits for to reach the desired state.

 You can control stack timeout and use rollback triggers to control the length of time that CloudFormation waits.
 For more information on rollback triggers, see Use AWS CloudFormation stack termination protection and rollback triggers to maintain infrastructure availability.